anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 vi /etc/ssh/sshd_config
 ```

 Uncomment the line where it says `# AuthorizedKeysFile`, to uncomment all you have to do is remove the `#` symbol right before it.
 Vi is basically like vim so the key strokes that you use are pretty much the same.
-So first you place the cursor right above the `#` symbol, then go to insert mode by pressing `i` and then press `x` to delete the `#` symbol.
+So first you place the cursor right above the `#` symbol then press `x` to delete the `#` symbol.
 And then press the `esc` key to go back to command mode and then type in `:wq` to save and quit editing the file:

 ```
 AuthorizedKeysFile %h/.ssh/authorized_keys